 Kingscliff RSL Sub Branch

-The Sub Branch was formed in Kingscliff circa 1946/47.
-Written historical detail of the early years is non existant in the records.
+The sub-Branch was formed in Kingscliff circa 1946/47.
+Written historical detail of the early years are almost non existant in the records.
 First recorded President was John Rodwell in 1948 with Jack Sanotti as his Vice President and King Brown and Doug Leigh sharing the responsibility for Secretary.

 Warren Brown elected President in 1975 and was succeeded by Dr Ken Harbison